 Exploring the coast of Costa Rica’s Guanacaste province, Santa Rosa National Park cruises feature treks through tropical forests in search of playful monkeys and elusive jaguars, snorkeling in crystal clear waters adjacent to turtle nesting sites, and learning about Costa Rica’s tumultuous past through visits to an important historical monument.

 Located on the north Pacific Coast of Guanacaste and established in 1972, Santa Rosa National Park was Costa Rica’s first national park.
-It covers over 225 square kilometres (140 square miles) and encompasses ten distinct natural habitats, including mangroves, tropical forest and savannah.
-It’s known for its rich wildlife, including jaguars, ocelots, jaguarundi and cougars, as well as hundreds of species of birds, reptiles and amphibians.
+It covers over 225 square kilometers (140 square miles) and encompasses ten distinct natural habitats, including mangroves, tropical forest, and savannah.
+It’s known for its rich wildlife, including jaguars, ocelots, jaguarundi, and cougars, as well as hundreds of species of birds, reptiles, and amphibians.

 Top things to do and see in the Santa Rosa National Park

 Santa Rosa National Park is a frequent stop on Costa Rica small ship cruises and a favorite among adventure cruise itineraries, given its many opportunities for snorkeling, kayaking, paddle boarding, and hiking.
 Two of its beaches are especially popular for very different reasons: Playa Naranjo is known for world-class surfing, while Playa Nancite is a sea turtle nesting site.
 The park also contains much of the last dry tropical forest in the world and is home to whitetail deer, collared peccary, olive ridley turtles, and leatherback turtles, as well as several species of monkey, including spider monkeys, howler monkeys, and white-faced capuchins.